hafsah1976/Week2Challenge-portfolio/README.md

 ## My Professional Portfolio

-My motivation is to learn as much as I can from this course, in general.
-My aim is to learn new skills and apply them to solve real world problems.
-This project is built to showcase my new found skills to potential employers.
-This portfolio consists of a couple of projects that I have worked during the period of this course.
-I have included some class work activities in the work section to ensure the website has all inclusive functional links.
-I would add and replace the samples with actual projects as we move forward in the bootcamp.
+My motivation is to learn as much as I can from this course.
+I aim to learn new skills and apply them to solve real-world problems.
+This project is built to showcase my newfound skills to potential employers.
+This portfolio consists of a couple of projects that I have worked on during the period of this course.
+I have included some classwork activities in the work section to ensure the website has all-inclusive functional links.
+I would add and replace the samples with actual projects as we move forward in the boot camp.
 I have tried to apply everything we learned about CSS and HTML.
-This is a huge first step towards my career goals.
-Lots more to learn, all in due time.
+This is a huge first step toward my career goals.
+Lot more to learn, all in due time.

 ## Table of Contents